Editor's note: This article was originally published August 13, 2013; it was updated October 19, 2017 to reflect the latest information.

 Some Syrians know people in neighboring countries who they can stay with.
 But many host families were already struggling on meager incomes and do not have the room or finances to help as the crisis drags on.

 Refugees find shelter wherever they can.
-Our teams have seen families living in rooms with no heat or running water, in abandoned chicken coops and storage sheds.
+Our teams have seen families living in rooms with no heat or running water, in abandoned chicken coops and in storage sheds.

 Most refugees must find a way to pay rent, even for derelict structures.
 Without any legal way to work in Jordan and Lebanon, they struggle to find odd jobs and accept low wages that often don’t cover their most basic needs.
-The situation is slightly better in the Kurdish Autonomous region of northern Iraq, where Syrian Kurds can legally work.
-But language is still a barrier.
+The situation is slightly better in the Kurdish Autonomous region of northern Iraq, where Syrian Kurds can legally work, but opportunities are now limited because of the conflict there.
+And language is still a barrier.

+The youngest refugees face an uncertain future.
 Some schools have been able to divide the school day into two shifts and make room for more Syrian students.
 But there is simply not enough space for all the children, and many families cannot afford the transportation to get their kids to school.

 How many refugees are children?

-According to the UN, more than half of all Syrian refugees are under the age of 18.
-Most have been out of school for months, if not years.
 The youngest are confused and scared by their experiences, lacking the sense of safety and home they need.
 The older children are forced to grow up too fast, finding work and taking care of their family in desperate circumstances.